Why Building Muscle Is A Non-Negotiable For Women After 30

 For women over 30, muscle should not be viewed as a secondary outcome or aesthetic concern.
 It is a central determinant of:

-• A foundation for fat loss, longevity, and confidence
+Muscle provides a foundation for fat loss, longevity, and confidence.

 Building and maintaining lean muscle supports fat loss, protects skeletal health, and improves physical resilience across the lifespan.